Search

 (ii) If a second choice is marked, it shall be counted as a valid vote.
 If a second choice is not marked, the race shall be considered undervoted.

-(iii) If the voter has marked two target areas and placed an 'X' over one of the marked areas, the choice without the 'X' shall be counted as a valid vote.
+(iii) If the voter has marked two target areas and placed an 'X' or slash over one of the marked areas, the choice without the 'X' or slash shall be counted as a valid vote.

 (d) Not a correction.
 If the voter has both marked a choice correctly and placed an 'X' in the same target area, but has not marked a second target, it shall be counted as a valid vote.
 Changes made by the voter to wording printed on the ballot will not invalidate votes cast for that race or measure.

 (e) Written instructions.
-If the voter has attempted to correct a vote and provides written instruction regarding his or her intent, it shall be counted as the voter instructed.
-Written instruction includes words, circles, or arrows.
+If the voter has attempted to vote or correct a vote by providing written instruction regarding his or her intent, it shall be counted as the voter instructed.
+Written instructions can include words, circles, lines, or arrows.

 (f) Identifying marks.
 Marks identifying the voter, such as initials, signatures, or addresses do not disqualify a ballot.